Huegoxaga/notes/java/android.md

 - `getActivity()` can also be used to get reference of a widget from parent activity
   - From the fragments uses `Switch actSw = getActivity().findViewById(R.id.switch1);`
   - It was added in API level 11, but then deprecated in API level 28

+##### LayoutInflater

+- Fragments use inflater to create views
+- `LayoutInflater` is used to create a new View (or Layout) object from xml layouts
+- Use `View myview = inflater.inflate(R.layout.fragment_custom, parent, false);` to create the view, the view will be inflated with the given parent, but won't attach it to the parent
+  - `infalInflater.inflate(R.layout.list_item, null);` this method is not recommanded

 ##### Event Handlers for Widgets inside a Fragment